Messi, Van Persie have rich history to live up to

 It was 20 years before the two teams were to meet again in the 1998 quarter-finals in Marseilles, France.

-Patrick Kluivert, assistant coach of the current Dutch team, opened the scoring and then the impish Claudio Lopez, Gabriel Batistuta’s clever strike partner, levelled.
+Patrick Kluivert, assistant coach of the current Dutch team, opened the scoring and then the impish Claudio Lopez, Gabriel Batistuta’s clever strike partner, leveled.

 The game was decided in the 90th minute by a moment of pure brilliance – Bergkamp bringing down a superbly delivered long pass from Frank de Boer and in one sublimely smooth movement, slipping inside of Roberto Ayala and finding the net with the outside of his right foot.